Skip to content

 2. Through the Excel import and export functionality.
 This is a powerful way to work with many titles in bulk.
 You can learn more in this guide.

-Most BeBanjo customers use all three methods to manage their content.
+Most Mediagenix On-Demand customers use all three methods to manage their content.
 They use the title catalogue to aggregate metadata from multiple sources, and maintain a central repository of all metadata in one place.

 Images are metadata